react-native-webrtc/react-native-webrtc/README.md

 ## Support
 Currently support for iOS only.
 Support video and audio communication.
 Not support DataChannel now.
-You can use it to build an app that can communicate with web brower.
+You can use it to build an app that can communicate with web browser.
 The iOS Library is based on libWebRTC.a(It's build by [webrtc-build-scripts](https://github.com/pristineio/webrtc-build-scripts) and you can download it [here](https://cocoapods.org/pods/libjingle_peerconnection))

 ## Installation